 Test for chemical levels, skim out any debris and make sure the deck area is clear of obstructions or tripping hazards.

 Consider scheduling a cleaning with our awesome service team before the event for worry-free maintenance!

 If you’re going to have kiddies at the event consider investing in a pool noodle for each one.
-You can personalize them ahead of time, it’s an added floatation aid, and can be a fun and safe socially distanced way to play touchless tag away from the pool.
+You can personalize them ahead of time, it’s an added floatation aid, and they’re a blast!

 We found some other fun pool noodle ideas here also!

 While having a themed party isn’t necessary, it sure is fun — especially after so much time apart.

 By picking a theme, it’ll make your planning easier when choosing what type of food you’ll serve, what decorations you might add, and even what to wear.

 - Cabana Havana